R Summer School

 About the R Summer School

 This R Summer School is intended for PhD students, junior researchers, and lecturers at universities.
 Participants are expected to have a good background in statistics and a strong interest in statistical computing.
-This event is supported by the OeAD (Austrian Agency for International Cooperation in Education and Research) through the IMPULSE program CDAMCSS (Computer Data Analysis and Modeling for Complex Stochastic Systems), and the IASC-ERS (International Association for Statistical Computing – European Regional Section), and the center Computational Complex Systems (COCOS) of TU Wien.
+This event is supported by the OeAD (Austrian Agency for International Cooperation in Education and Research) through the IMPULSE program CDAMCSS (Computer Data Analysis and Modeling for Complex Stochastic Systems), the IASC-ERS (International Association for Statistical Computing – European Regional Section), and the center Computational Complex Systems (COCOS) of TU Wien.

 - Matthias Templ (Zurich University of Applied Sciences, Winterthur, Switzerland)